 I am doing.

 I’ve talked about writing a book since forever and I’m not waiting anymore to try to publish it.
 I’m publishing it right here, right now, one chapter at a time (just like Kendrick Lamar and Carrie Underwood drop tracks.
 I think I can be cool like that).
-Maybe if enough people enjoy it, it’ll catch on like the Faberge commercial.
+Maybe if enough people enjoy it, it’ll catch on like the Faberge commercial (*pauses, makes mental note to include footnote explaining Faberge commercial).
 Maybe it’ll end up somewhere, someday.
-Maybe my gal Tina Fey will send me a tweet.
+Maybe my gal Tina Fey will send me a DM.

 And maybe nothing will happen.
 At the very least, I will show my kids that I did it before it was too late.